-Welcome to our guide to the best rugged smartphones of 2019.
+Welcome to our guide to the best rugged smartphones.
 If you're in need of a smartphone that can withstand accidental damage, or can survive extreme weather or temperatures, then this list of the best rugged smartphones will help.

 The best rugged smartphones are water- and dust-proof, and their tough outer shells should also be able to withstand drops, knocks and other shocks.
 This makes them ideal for using while working outdoors.